robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ### Integrity Checking
 - Digital signatures and message authentication codes
-- ACLs for data at rest
+- Access Control Lists (ACLs) for data at rest

 ### Validation of input read from the data source
 - Normalization before neutralization